Grades6 to 12

 This site includes advertising.

 In the ClassroomUse this site on a projector or interactive whiteboard to discuss and informally assess prior knowledge as you start your study of plagiarism on writing projects or copyright in general.
 Use it in art or music classes when discussing the use of "derivative works" or performance rights on music.
 Include this site on your class webpage for students and parents to access as a reference.
-To show what they have learned from this site, challenge students to create an online graphic about copyright to share using Gravit, reviewed here.
+To show what they have learned from this site, modify learning and challenge students to create an online infographic about copyright to share using Canva Infographic Creator, reviewed here.

 Grades4 to 12